 Respiratory System Dyspnea

 Asthma is the most common reason for presenting to the emergency room with shortness of breath (2).
-It is It is a disease that affects about 5% of the population.
+It is a disease that affects about 5% of the population.

 Asthma is a condition in which the airways narrow and swell and produce extra mucus.
 This can cause shortness of breath, wheezing, tightness in the chest, and a nonproductive cough.